wp-plugins/post-expiring/readme.txt

 Allows you to add an expiration date to posts.

 == Changelog ==
 = 1.1 =
+Add expiring date support for page post type.
+Now only works with posts and pages.
+= 1.1 =
 Small improvements to the code.
 Change plugin file structure.
 = 1.0 =